 Pinewood provides generous holiday vacations within the calendar year, and it is expected that parents will be able to make their travel plans within the school schedule and calendar.
 Thus, starting school after the first day of the school year or leaving before the end of the school year is discouraged since it is extremely disruptive to the full instructional experience for students.
 Conversely, parents are discouraged from removing students from school for extended periods of time during the year for reasons other than family emergencies.

 The assignment of homework is a vital component of the academic program designed to reinforce the learning taking place in the classroom.
 Homework is specifically defined as “the extension of the learning experience beyond the classroom.”The amount of homework will vary from day to day based upon the following: the subject matter, the varying abilities of the student, the scheduling of other activities or special programs, and the work assigned for other projects.

 Throughout the school year, assemblies are held for the elementary school, the secondary school, and both school divisions simultaneously.
 The assemblies may be thematic or informational in nature, yet serve to provide a sense of community for faculty, staff, and students.
 In the secondary school, the weekly unstructured Seminar Time on Wednesday afternoon is used for these purposes.
 In these various assembly forums, students are encouraged to be both courteous and attentive audience participants during assemblies.

 Each student at the Pinewood American International School shall attend school clothed in a manner which is clean, not hazardous to the safety of himself/herself or others, and does not distract from the required educational environment.
-Clothing worn by students that is, in the reasonable opinion of the school administration, inappropriate is forbidden.
-Items not allowed at the school include:
+Clothing worn by students that is, in the reasonable opinion of the school administration, inappropriate is not allowed.

 The above may change or evolve as circumstances dictate.